mygazthehealer/chocos-vanilla-tweaks/README.md

 For the complete list of changes, read the [CTT Wiki](https://github.com/mygazthehealer/chocos-texture-tweaks/blob/main/TEXTURE.md).
 If you dislike a certain texture but still want to use the datapack, you may delete the .png and .json file corresponding to that recipe.

-(I'm considering repurposing this repository for the CVT mod, with the CTT resourcepack and tge CCT datapack intended to be accompanying additions)
+(I'm considering repurposing this repository for the Chocos' Vanilla Tweaks mod, with CTT resourcepack and CCT datapack intended to be accompanying additions)